 So there you have it: Stop your conflict.
 Drop to your knees and ask for Jesus to help.
 Roll back into the conflict.

 I wish I could take credit for this model.
 But the wisdom in these steps comes straight from the pages of scripture.

-The greatest conflict ever was fought for over 4000 years: the conflict that started in Genesis 3:6 and that ended 2000 years ago at the cross.
+The most significant conflict was fought for over 4000 years: the conflict that started in Genesis 3:6 and ended 2000 years ago at the cross.

-God’s resolution with us began with rules to show His holiness (10 Commandments), authority to submit to (Judges and Kings), and finally warnings and promises of things to come (Prophets).
-All of these efforts—because of our sinfulness—eventually proved our own efforts as futile and fruitless.
+God’s resolution with us began with rules to show His holiness (10 Commandments), authority to submit to (Judges and Kings), and finally, warnings and promises of things to come (Prophets).
+All of these efforts—because of our sinfulness—eventually proved our efforts as futile.

 Then in Jesus, God stopped the conflict created by our inability, in sin, to be with Him.
 Jesus went to the Cross as silent as a lamb before its shearers.
-Jesus dropped His own rights, His own glory, surrendering it to God.
-Through the life, death, and resurrection of Jesus God rolled back into the conflict with the presence and power of the Holy Spirit to empower and sanctify us in our most intense struggles—our firesuit—and to resolve the conflict between us and God.
+Jesus dropped His rights and glory, surrendering them to God.
+Through the life, death, and resurrection of Jesus, God rolled back into the conflict with the presence and power of the Holy Spirit to empower and sanctify us in our most intense struggles—our firesuit—and to resolve the conflict between God and us.
 Forever.

-Your conflicts need an infusion from Jesus so that you and your spouse can truly resolve your most heated conflicts and say victoriously and joyfully, “It is finished”.
+Your conflicts need an infusion from Jesus so that you and your spouse can completely resolve your most heated disputes and say victoriously and joyfully, “It is finished”.